 Adapted National Curriculum for England/ IGCSE/ A Level; ages 12-19; co-ed; day and boarding; independent; private non-profit; 800 students

 Secondary school with rigorous academic programme, leading to excellent results, plus offering a wide range of sports and compulsory community service.
 Currently has students in all but six of the leading 100 global universities including top Ivies, Oxford, Edinburgh and UCL in the UK and McGill in Canada.
-Sits in 50 acres in a residential area close to the Main Mall in Gaborone.
+Sits on 50 acres in a residential area close to the Main Mall in Gaborone.

 Click here to read the full Good Schools Guide International review of Maru-a-Pula School.